jchai01/davinci-resolve-aac-workaround-macro/README.md

 4. You can also run the script under `workspaces > Scripts > Comp`, or set a hotkey.

 # Notes

 - Running external scripts is only available in studio version.
 - Tested in Davinci Resolve Studio 19 Beta 3
 - Davinci Resolve scripts API unofficial docs: https://deric.github.io/DaVinciResolve-API-Docs/

+# Known Issues

+- Hotkey set in Davinci keyboard shortcut page sometimes does not work during first startup.
+Run the script once under `workspaces > Scripts > Comp` and hotkey works subsequently, not sure why.
+To try: set hotkey at OS level.
+- Case sensitive for now, note the `.mp4` and `.MP4` and change the script accordingly.

 # Future
 - Add checks to see if wav file exist.
 If exist, highlight/focus in media pool.